collinogren/Auto-ISUCalcFS-Skater-Name-Formatter/README.md

 # Auto ISUCalcFS Skater Name Formatter
-Download the executable file from the releases page, place it anywhere that is accessible, run it when you need to copy and paste skater names into ISUCalcFS, close it when done, profit...or something.
+- Download the executable file from the releases page.
+- Place it anywhere that is accessible.
+- Run it when you need to copy and paste skater names into ISUCalcFS.
+- Close it when done.
+- Profit or something.